lukeinthecloud/what-year/README.md

-# what-year
+# What Year

-A game where we scrape the top 100 movies from IMDB and you guess the year!
-Try beat other players!
+- A game where you guess the year of movies pulled straight from IMDB
+- Create an account, login, play and get higher scores than the other players